Deeksha-kulal/image-processing/README.md

 ## program 7:
 ## Develop a program to find the  sum of neighbours of each element in the matrix.
 ## description:
+## np.asarray():
-## np.asarray():numpy.asarray()function is used when we want to convert input to an array.
+numpy.asarray()function is used when we want to convert input to an array.
 Input can be lists, lists of tuples, tuples, tuples of tuples, tuples of lists and ndarrays.
+## np.zeros():
-## np.zeros():The numpy.zeros() function returns a new array of given shape and type, with zeros.
+The numpy.zeros() function returns a new array of given shape and type, with zeros.
 ## The shape of an array can be defined as the number of elements in each dimension.

 import numpy as np